-(c) Methicillin susceptible Staphylococcus aureus (MSSA) and MRSA colonization
+(c) Methicillin susceptible Staphylococcus aureus (MSSA) and MRSA colonization colonization test might be documented by the provider as "MRSA screen positive" or "MRSA nasal swab positive".

 The condition or state of being colonized or carrying MSSA or MRSA is called colonization or carriage, while an individual person is described as being colonized or being a carrier.